 It’s National Popcorn Day!
-Americans eat about 16 billion quarts of popcorn each year (about 51 quarts per person), which makes it one of the most popular snacks in the country.
-It is also one of the oldest.
+Did you know that Americans eat about 16 billion quarts of popcorn each year?
+This equates to about 51 quarts per person, which makes it one of the most popular snacks in the country.

-Today, we rely heavily on microwaveable popcorn, which was introduced in the 1980s.
+Today, popcorn is a common household snack that is enjoyed by many people.
 To celebrate National Popcorn Day, make your favorite kind of popcorn and enjoy it while watching a movie with your friends!